 Last week, I received over 20 emails from companies asking if they could continue to send me email updates.
 And I’m willing to bet you had a similar experience.

-There’s a reason why you’ve been getting so many emails about changes to companies’ privacy policies or asking you to confirm your email subscription.
+There’s a reason why you’ve been getting so many emails about companies’ privacy policies or asking you to confirm your email subscription.
 It’s because the General Data Protection Regulation (GDPR) went into effect on May 25, 2018.

 The GDPR is a new set of rules designed to give users more control over their personal information.
 This regulation aims to improve transparency, so that consumers know how businesses are collecting, using and processing their data.
 (For a full list of GDPR compliance requirements, view the official General Data Protection Regulation PDF.)